kevincoleman/flipClock/readme.txt

 Because this is really just a replacement for my OSX screensaver, I built and tested in a Webkit-rendered environment (what Safari and Chrome use).
 No guarantees on other rendering engines.

-* It appears as though the current version of Chrome (OSX 24.0.1312.57) has just rolled back support of the backface-visibility property, so until they update to support it again, I suggest using Safari.
-Luckily, this is what websaver uses for displaying the page as a screensaver, so it works in that context.

 Enjoy!